canyon289/canyon289.github.io/dev/content/ReuseableML.md

-A great tool that helps with this is CookieCutter templates, specifically this [Data Science Template](https://github.com/drivendata/cookiecutter-data-science) It's got even more than detailed here but really will make setting up a reuseable package easy.
+A great tool that helps with this is CookieCutter templates, specifically this [Data Science Template](https://github.com/drivendata/cookiecutter-data-science) It's got even more than detailed here but really will make setting up a reusable package easy.

 ## Write a library for reusable components of your code